softcode/EWZSearchBundle/README.md

 EWZSearchBundle
 =============

-This bundle advance search capability for Symfony2.
+This bundle provides advance search capability for Symfony.

 ## Installation